wp-plugins/comprehensive-google-map-plugin/readme.txt

 * User can get directions to the locations on the map (markers)
 * Widget enabled.
 * Cross browser compatible
-* Loads geographic markup from a KML, KMZ or GeoRSS file hosted remotely.
+* Loads geographic markup from a KML, GPX, KMZ or GeoRSS files hosted remotely.

 If you liked the plugin, you can join the <a href="http://www.facebook.com/pages/Comprehensive-Google-Map-Plugin/180316032076503" target="_blank">Comprehensive Google Map Fan Page</a> on Facebook.